HomeBlogProject ManagementDecision Making in Management: Importance, Types, Process

 2. Process

 Many people view decision making as a cold, rational process.
 However, there is much more to it than simply choosing the most logical option.
-In reality, decision making is influenced by a variety of factors, both conscious and unconscious.
+In reality, management decision making is influenced by a variety of factors, both conscious and unconscious.
 For example, our emotions play a role in the decisions we make, as do our personal values and beliefs.

 3. Selective